Calostoma cinnabarinum: Chemotaxonomy

 The assignment of Calostoma to the Boletales placed it in an order whose biochemistry has been the topic of research.
 Most members of the Boletales are characterized by compounds produced by the shikimate-chorismate pathway, including several distinctive pigments.

 Gertraud Gruber and Wolfgang Steglich were not able to detect these compounds in C. cinnabarinum, but isolated a novel polyene pigment.
 This compound, named calostomal, is responsible for the orange-red color of the fruit bodies.
 The methyl ester of calostomal was subjected to NMR spectroscopy and was identified as all-trans-16-oxohexadeca-2,4,6,8,10,12,14-heptaenoic acid.
 Chemically related pigments, the boletocrocins, had been isolated from the brightly colored Boletus laetissimus and B. rufoaureus.
 It is not yet clear if the results of this chemotaxonomic investigation will mandate changes to Boletales cladistics.

+Etymology

+The specific epithet cinnabarinum is derived from the Ancient Greek word kinnábari (κιννάβαρι), and refers to its "cinnabar-red" color, like that of dragon's blood.

+Its names in the English vernacular include "stalked puffball-in-aspic", "red slimy-stalked puffball", "aspic puffball", "gelatinous-stalked puffball", and "hot lips".
+In central Mexico, it is known as "orchid fungus" in both Spanish (hongo orquídea) and Nahuatl (huang noono).